Types of coffins and prices

 The price of a coffin depends on the type of coffin, the material it's made of, and the workmanship needed to build it.

-For example, a cardboard coffin could cost two-thirds less than a solid wood coffin.
+For example, a cardboard coffin is likely to cost significantly less than a solid wood coffin.

 You'll also find that a casket is usually more expensive than a coffin, because it's bulkier and more extravagant.